N3k0Ch4n/N3k0/README.md

 - He/him
 - 16 years old
 - live(ing) in Malaysia
-- I use Penguin (Arch to be exact)
+- I use Pingu (Arch to be exact)
 - I eat rice
+- A fellow silksong waiter

 ~ /
 ```